 While teaching and transitioning through my 20s, I still struggled with depression and anxiety and started to look at how own body and past was a source of some of my struggle.
 I began learning more about my own cycle, women's health and the health of all the women in my family.

 This was uncomfortable and not something I took on with much interest at first.

 For a good portion of my life connecting and befriending women was not something I enjoyed nor did naturally.
 When I started teaching and getting immersed in teacher trainings, I started a (reluctant) journey to opening up more to other women around me.
 I actually began to see the power and beauty of being a woman.

 I began learning about my birth story and the birth stories of those around me - each one is so unique!
 I started learning about reproductive justice and how birth practices have changed drastically from when my grandma was born, to when I was born, to now.

 I completed my prenatal yoga training with Jane Austin in Fall 2017 and immediately started looking into becoming a doula - I wanted to know more about the vast birth world.

 Being a doula means I get to see birthing persons be fierce, strong and beautiful, provide the support and compassion I have learned to give as a teacher and continue to explore the world of reproductive justice.
 In the role of the doula, I continue to ask myself the same questions, "How can I be of service?" and "How does it feel?".
 I believe these two questions give me the perspective and insight to meet people where they are at and to provide the support they truly need in that moment.

-When I am not teaching or working as a doula, I spend as much time as possible outside rock climbing, hiking and swimming in alpine lakes and the ocean.
+When I am selling my soul to the birth world, I spend as much time as possible outside rock climbing, hiking and swimming in alpine lakes and the ocean.